 Les Etacs and Ortac rocks support more than 2 per cent of the world’s gannet population.
 These colonies are the most southerly within the gannet’s range, with over 6,000 breeding pairs recorded.
 Gannets feed primarily on fish such as mackerel, sand eels and herring, which they find by diving to depths of up to 20 metres of scavenging along the surface of the sea.

-Before returning to Guernsey, we will take the opportunity to visit the charming town of St Anne before taking a guided walk to Fort Tourgis.
-Fort Tourgis was built in the Victorian era, and although not the largest fort on the island, it is an impressive structure with a fascinating history.
+Before returning to Guernsey, we will take the opportunity to visit the charming town of St Anne.
 (Overnight St Peter Port) BL

 Day 11: Monday 4 June, Guernsey

-- Private garden of Major and Mrs A. Philippi, Le Vallon
+- Private garden of Jane Philippi, Le Vallon

 - Les Nicolle Prison Garden

 This morning we visit Le Vallon, a 10-acre garden surrounded by gentle rolling parkland that is split into a magnificent formal area, a natural wooded area adorned with the English Bluebells dissected with moss pathways and a stream running into a large pond, surrounded by Lysachitum americanum.
 At the centre of this garden is a walled kitchen garden.